utkarsh-naik10/SQL_PROJECTS/2.Northwind Sales & Customers Analysis/Basics/2. All products with unit price & category/README.md

 ---

 ### WHY THIS MATTERS?
--- Connects product pricing with categories for better analysis.
+- Connects product pricing with categories for better analysis.
---Useful for inventory and pricing strategy.
+- Useful for inventory and pricing strategy.